I got into this work because OCD is routinely misunderstood.

 The Clinical Story

 Since then, my clinical focus has remained on OCD across the lifespan — from children and adolescents to adults navigating complex, high-risk-feeling, and frequently misdiagnosed presentations.
-I've published research on OCD and emotion regulation, developed clinician training, authored a clinical treatment manual, supervised many psychologists, and spent more time than is probably healthy thinking about why this condition is so consistently mishandled in everyday clinical practice.
+I've published research on OCD and emotion regulation, developed clinician training, authored a clinical treatment manual, supervised many psychologists, and spent more time than is probably healthy thinking about why this condition is so consistently misunderstood in everyday clinical practice.

-THE GAP I KEEP NOTICING
+THE GAP THAT I KEEP NOTICING

-OCD is one of the most well-researched anxiety-related conditions we have.
+OCD is one of the most well-researched conditions we have.
 The evidence base for treatment is strong.
 And yet, in practice, it's routinely missed, misdiagnosed, under-treated, and, perhaps most frustratingly, treated in ways that quietly maintain it rather than shift it.

 • Doctor of Clinical Psychology — Deakin University